shanegibney/d3-v4-Basic-Zoom/README.md

 # D3 v4 Basic Zoom

-Zoom a single svg circle
+Zoom a single svg circle.

+This example zooms from where every your mouse is pointed.

 Running on [gh-pages](https://shanegibney.github.io/d3-v4-Basic-Zoom/)